LiorSinai/liorsinai.github.io/_posts/2021-06-05-advanced-collisions.md

 </div>

 The next question is, how is this probability composed?
-The next sections will show that of the collisions that happen, 72% will be just two people, and 22% two pairs of two people.
+The next sections will show that of the collisions that happen, 72% will be just one pair, and 22% two pairs.
 (Unselect "none" in the pie chart above to see this.)

 <h2 id="exact-k-collisions"> Probability of $k$ collisions </h2>